-- What are the main concerns regarding data security, what are the levels of risk and what measures are in place to han- dle security risks?

-the security of the data?

-- How will personal or other sensitive data be handled to en- sure safe data storage and -transfer?
+- What are the main concerns regarding data security, what are the levels of risk and what measures are in place to han- dle security risks? - How will you regulate data access rights/permissions to en- sure sensitive data.
+(This relates to the FAIR Data Principle A1) the security of the data? - How will personal or other sensitive data be handled to en- sure safe data storage and -transfer?